A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk

 { $^{1}$ Shanghai Astronomical Observatory, Chinese Academy of Sciences, 80 Nandan Road, Shanghai 200030, China \\ $^{2}$ Institute for Astronomy the School of Physics, Zhejiang University, 38 Zheda Road, Hangzhou, 310027, Zhejiang, China \\ $^{3}$ National Astronomical Observatories, Chinese Academy of Sciences, Beijing 100101, China\\ $^{4}$ School of Physics and Optoelectronic Engineering, Hainan University, 58 Renmin Avenue, Haikou, 570228, China\\ $^{5}$ Department of Astronomy, Westlake University, Hangzhou, Zhejiang 310030, China\\ $^{6}$ Institute for Frontiers in Astronomy and Astrophysics, Beijing Normal University, Beijing 102206, China }

 \titlerunning{A Vertically Orientated Dark Matter Halo} \authorrunning{Zhu et al.}

 \abstract {Unveiling the 3D shape of the Milky Way's dark-matter halo is critical to understanding its formation history.
-We created an innovative dynamical model with minimal assumptions on the internal dynamical structures and accommodates a highly flexible triaxial DM halo.
-By applying the method to 6D phase-space data of K-giant stars from LAMOST + Gaia, we robustly determine the 3D dark-matter distribution of the Milky Way out to approximately $50$ kpc.
-We discover a triaxial, nearly oblate dark-matter halo with $q_{\rm DM} = Z/X= 0.92\pm0.08$, $p_{\rm DM} = Y/X= 0.8\pm0.2$ averagely within 50 kpc, where $Z$ axis is defined perpendicular to the stellar disk.
-The axes ratio $q_{\rm DM} > p_{\rm DM}$ is strongly preferred; the long-intermediate axis plane of the dark-matter halo is unexpectedly vertical to the Galactic disk, yet aligned with the `plane of satellites'.
-This striking configuration suggests that the Galactic disk (and the inner halo) has flipped, likely torqued by minor mergers, from an original alignment with the outer dark-matter halo and satellite plane, as supported by Milky Way analogues from Auriga and TNG50.
-By allowing $q_{\rm DM}(r)$ and $p_{\rm DM}(r)$ vary with radii, we find tentative evidence that the dark-matter halo is twisted.
-This agrees alignment with the disk in the inner regions and transitions to a vertical orientation at $r\gtrsim 20$ kpc, supporting the disk flip scenario prediction.
-Such disk reorientation is non-trivial yet its physical mechanism is straightforward to comprehend and naturally originates a vertical satellite plane.
-Our findings offer a unified framework that links dark-matter halo orientation, satellite alignment, and disk evolution, reinforcing the internal consistency of the Milky Way in $\Lambda$CDM model.
+We created an innovative dynamical model that makes minimal assumptions about the internal dynamical structures and accommodates a highly flexible triaxial DM halo.
+By applying the method to 6D phase-space data of K-giant stars from LAMOST + Gaia, we robustly determined the 3D dark-matter distribution of the Milky Way out to approximately $50$ kpc.
+We discovered a triaxial, nearly oblate dark-matter halo with $q_{\rm DM} = Z/X= 0.92\pm0.08$, $p_{\rm DM} = Y/X= 0.8\pm0.2$ on average within 50 kpc, where the $Z$ axis is defined perpendicular to the stellar disc.
+The axes ratio $q_{\rm DM} > p_{\rm DM}$ is strongly preferred; the long-intermediate axis plane of the dark-matter halo is unexpectedly vertical to the Galactic disc, yet aligned with the `plane of satellites'.
+This striking configuration suggests that the Galactic disc (and the inner halo) has flipped, likely torqued by minor mergers, from an original alignment with the outer dark-matter halo and satellite plane, as is supported by Milky Way analogues from Auriga and TNG50.
+By allowing $q_{\rm DM}(r)$ and $p_{\rm DM}(r)$ to vary with radii, we find tentative evidence that the dark-matter halo is twisted.
+This agrees alignment with the disc in the inner regions and transitions to a vertical orientation at $r\gtrsim 20$ kpc, supporting the disc flip scenario prediction.
+Such disc reorientation is non-trivial, yet its physical mechanism is straightforward to comprehend and naturally originates a vertical satellite plane.
+Our findings offer a unified framework that links dark-matter halo orientation, satellite alignment, and disc evolution, reinforcing the internal consistency of the Milky Way in the $\Lambda$ cold dark matter model. }